benders5e/benders5e/firebender.md

 | Metal    | 1d8                  |
 | Lava mass| 1d6                  |

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>

-\page
+### Lightning-bending

+#### ?
+Beginning when you choose this specialization at 5th level, ... stunning/shocking/conducting current

+#### Create Lightning
+At 8th level, you learn to distinguish the yin and yang of energy and separate the positive from the negative energy.
+This creates an imbalance, and when the energies attempts to restore balance by crashing back together, you provide release and guidance, creating lightning.

+You learn the *Lightning* form described in the "Forms" section at the end of this class description.

+#### Lightning Arcs
+At 12th level, your lightning attacks have the potential to arc from one target to the next.
+Whenever you use the *Lightning* form, any creatures within 5 feet of the initial target also become targets, any creatures within 5 feet of them become targets, and so on.

+#### ?
+At 17th level, ...

 ### Energy Reading

 #### Chi Paths
 Beginning when you choose this specialization at 5th level, you learn to sense the chi paths in people and interpret their spiritual energy.
-You may use an action to touch a creature and end any condition (poisoned, etc.) on it.
+You may use an action to touch a creature and end one disease or condition (blinded, deafened, paralyzed, or poisoned) on it.
+You can also choose to instead confer the benefits of the *Guidance* cantrip on your target.

+***
+Additionally, you can sense this energy and heat emanating from creatures even from afar.
+As an action, you can open your awareness to detect life forms around you.
+Until the end of your next turn, you know the location of any warm-blooded life forms within your bending range that are not behind total cover.
+You know the type (human or beast) of any being whose presence you sense, but not its identity.

+You can use each of these features a number of times equal to your bending modifier.
+When you finish a Long Rest, you regain all expended uses.

 #### Healing
-At 8th level, ...
+At 8th level, you learn to clear blocked chi paths within creatures and redirect their energy towards wounds to speed up the healing process.
+By spending one minute concentrating on reading the chi paths in another person's body, you heal them by an amount of hit points equal to three times your firebender level.

-#### ???
+#### Mass Heal
 At 12th level, ...

 #### Minor Energybending
 At 17th level, you learn to bend the energy within people's bodies to a limited extent.
 Once per long rest, you may spend an action to do one of the following:
 - End a temporary bending block caused by bloodbending
+- Give a target advantage on one skill or saving throw for the next 24 hours
+- Increase one creature's hit point maximum by 10 + your firebending modifier for the next 24 hours
 - ...
 (Some kind of buff like *Guidance*)
-- ...
-(Give them advantage on some saving throws)

 <!--At 20th level, you gain energybending.
 It is a highly dangerous technique; if one's own energy is impure and therefore bendable, the practitioner will be consequently destroyed.
 Energybending allows the user to remove other people's bending abilities; restore them after a bender had their abilities blocked by bloodbending; and use the art to create a spiritual projection.

 (Needs more description of mechanics; high stakes if you fail a wisdom saving throw or something.)-->

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page

 ### Combustionbending
 <!--You can blow stuff up with your mind!
 Level ideas: silent, multiple simultaneous projectiles, increasing power/range/radius of blast.-->

 #### Mind's Eye
 Beginning when you choose this specialization at 5th level, you can fire bend even if your limbs are restrained as long as your head is free.
-You must take a deep breath before you do this, so you have disadvantage on Stealth checks while you use this ability.
+Because your bending requires no movement, your attacks count as surprise attacks if you have not yet attacked the target in the current combat.

 #### Combustion
-At 8th level, [you can blow stuff up when using your Mind's Eye ability]
+At 8th level, you can make an explosion as your basic bending attack.
+Instead of making a firebending attack, you can choose a point within range on which to center an explosion.
+Targets in a 5-foot radius must make a Dexterity saving throw.
+On a failure, they take your bending damage in force damage, and on a success they take half damage.

 #### Advanced Forms
 At 12th level, you learn an additional form of your choice from the following list:

-##### Flame Redirection
-(learn by observing water)

 ##### Charged Attack